 Below are some links to sites with clear information on the nature of groundwater.

 Your local code enforcement officer or licensed plumbing inspector.
 If your concern is about a septic system affecting ground water, first contact your local code enforcement officer or plumbing inspector.
-Additional help is available from DHS Division of Health Engineering at 287-5338.
+Additional help is available from DHHS Division of Environmental Health, Subsurface Wastewater Program at 287-5697.

 Department of Environmental Protection (DEP), Bureau of Land & Water Quality

 Some topic areas: nonpoint source pollution program; questions on direct discharges to Maine waters, excluding septic systems; Site Location of Development program; sand-salt storage; underground injection control program.

 Groundwater - John Hopeck 215-4463, Bill Noble 215-1792

 Groundwater education -- Marianne DuBois 485-1402

 Subsurface Discharge Program, including underground injection control (UIC) program, and sand and salt program - Erich Kluck 592-2068

 Department of Environmental Protection (DEP), Bureau of Remediation and Waste Management